-Driving under the influence of alcohol filings also experienced a problematic change.
-In 2019 the San Bernardino County District Attorney's Office filed 4421 misdemeanor alcohol cases.
-In 2020, the San

-Bernardino County District Attorney's Office filed 5643 misdemeanor alcohol cases, an increase of 27.64%, while felony alcohol filings dropped by approximately 2.14%.
-What is also troubling is that many of these offenses, both combination drug and alcohol related driving under the influence cases occurred in a year in which we had lockdowns due to the pandemic.
+Driving under the influence of alcohol misdemeanor filings experienced a positive change.
+In 2020 the San Bernardino County District Attorney's Office filed 5643 misdemeanor alcohol cases.
+In 2021, the San Bernardino County District Attorney's Office filed 4778 misdemeanor alcohol cases, a decrease of approximately 15.33%.
+However, driving under the influence alcohol filings experienced a significant increase.
+Felony alcohol filings increased from 412 in 2020 to 475 during the 2021 fiscal year, an increase of approximately 15.29%.
+What is also troubling is that San Bernardino County has seen an increase in the number of combination and alcohol felony driving under the influence offenses.